-- inform and reassure parents /carers in advance how the school will support pupils, including any special provisions that will be made for those pupils who are fasting, during Ramadan. - in primary schools, to establish a register of those pupils who will be fasting, what their fast will involve (e.g. are they abstaining from drink as well as food?) and on which days, based on parental permission, given either verbally or in writing.
+- Please inform and reassure parents /carers in advance how the school will support pupils, including any special provisions that will be made for those pupils who are fasting, during Ramadan. - In Primary schools it is helpful to establish a register of those pupils who will be fasting, what their fast will involve (e.g. are they abstaining from drink as well as food?) and on which days, based on parental permission, given either verbally or in writing.
 Pupils of secondary age will be expected to fast and it may not therefore be a practical or reliable course of action to attempt to establish a register for them. - Make special provision at lunchtimes for pupils who are fasting but cannot go home.
 They may want to rest and be quiet or they may enjoy taking part in special activities that can be arranged for them while other pupils are having their lunch.
-They may also wish to perform prayers at this time, or to share reading the Qur'an with other Muslim pupils or staff. - ensure that no pupil who is fasting is required to do anything that would make her/him break the fast or become dehydrated or weak. - anticipate that fasting may make some pupils weak or tired, and where possible adapt the curriculum as appropriate. - where possible, use the fact that pupils are fasting to inform and enrich the curriculum experience both for themselves and others.
+They may also wish to perform prayers at this time, or to share reading the Qur'an with other Muslim pupils or staff. - It is helpful to ensure that no pupil who is fasting is expected to do anything that would make her/him break the fast or become dehydrated or weak. - Anticipate that fasting may make some pupils weak or tired, and where possible adapt the curriculum as appropriate. - Where possible, use the fact that pupils are fasting to inform and enrich the curriculum experience both for themselves and others.
 The fast could provide a starting point for discussions in a number of subjects, such as religious education, history, P.E., health education, performing arts, geography, science and in collective worship.